Marnonel6/ROS2_offboard_drone_control/README.md

         make px4_sitl gz_x500

-- Start Qgroundcontrol
+- Start `Qgroundcontrol``
-- Start the agent on the drone control computer:
+- Start the `DDS agent`` on the drone control computer:

         MicroXRCEAgent udp4 -p 8888
+- Running `ros2 topic list` should now display all the flight computer topics
+- Alternatively to running the agent you can run the off-board control ROS2 package with:

+        ros2 launch drone_control offboard_control.launch.py

+- This will plan a path and then control the drone to follow the path.

+# Steps to run off-board autonomous mission on drone:
+- Start `Qgroundcontrol``
+- Run the launch file to start the agent and all the nodes:

+        ros2 launch drone_control offboard_control.launch.py

+- This will plan a path and then control the drone to follow the path.

 ### Simple ROS2 sensor reader package
 - Instructions [here](https://docs.px4.io/main/en/ros/ros2_comm.html#build-ros-2-workspace)

-# Off-board RPi control over serial (UART->Telem 2)
-- Start the agent on the drone control computer:

-        TODO: MicroXRCEAgent -----SOME SERIAL WAY------

-- To see if DDS client is running on pixhawk
-    - Open Qgroundcontrol
-    - Open Mavlink Console
-    - Run:

-            uxrce_dds_client status

 # References
 - [PX4 DDS topics](https://github.com/PX4/PX4-Autopilot/blob/main/src/modules/uxrce_dds_client/dds_topics.yaml)